the123saurav/rabi/doc/flushing.md

 is danger of running OOM.

 At flush, we:
-* write memtable to file.
+* write memtable to file(failure here is OK as we create temp/duplicate files at max)
-* checkpoint and update the wal pointer.
+* checkpoint and update the wal pointer(failure is OK as all we will have is duplicate L2 files)
 * check if WAL needs to be rotated.